-It is surprising how many brides forget to bring a bra, slips, stockings of garter belt along for their pre-wedding overnight stay or even with them to the destination where they will be getting ready.
+It is surprising how many brides forget to bring a bra, slip, stockings or garter belt along for their pre-wedding overnight stay or even with them to the destination where they will be getting ready.
+This is your reminder!

 Bringing an overnight bag